What is Azure Key Vault?

 |√ Keys are stored in a vault and invoked by URI when needed.

-√ Keys are safeguarded by Azure, using industry-standard algorithms, key lengths, and hardware security modules (HSMs).
+√ Keys are safeguarded by Azure, using industry-standard algorithms, key lengths, and hardware security modules.

 √ Keys are processed in HSMs that reside in the same Azure datacenters as the applications.
-This provides better reliability and reduced latency than if the keys reside in a separate location, such as on-premises.
+This method provides better reliability and reduced latency than keys that reside in a separate location, such as on-premises.

 |√ Customers can import their own keys into Azure, and manage them.
 When a SaaS application needs to perform cryptographic operations by using their customers’ keys, Key Vault does these operations on behalf of the application.
 The application does not see the customers’ keys.|